0xfirefist/chrome-extensions/Greet/README.md

      - default_popup -> This key tells the information about the popup page
  #### As of now, you need to know only these manifest keys

  ## STEP 2
 In this commit you have to add icons which we specify in manifest file.
 For relative path ,specified for the icons in manifest.json, to be correct icons must be in the same folder.

+ ## STEP 3
+Now, we have added a [popup page](popup.html), which will popup whenever you will click on the extension button in the browser's toolbar.